akras14/alexkras.com/posts/2016/fonrt-page-hacker-news/post.md

 On Hacker news such signals come in 5 forms:

-- Position on the First Page (irrelevant to new articles)
+- Position on the First Page (irrelevant for new articles)
 - Number of upvotes
 - Number of comments
 - Rate of upvotes (i.e. 200 upovtes / in 2 hour)